Sermon: Race, Gender, and Sexuality In the Beginning

 Race, Gender, and Sexuality In the Beginning

 First, let’s take a look at race.
 How does race show up in Gen. 1-2?
 That’s the neat part; it doesn’t.
 Adam and Eve weren’t White or Black or Asian or Hispanic.
 They were just human.
 And all human beings are descended from them.
 In Athens, in Acts 17:26, Paul explicitly states that “[God] made from one man every nation of mankind.”
-So it’s correct to say: “there’s one race, the human race.”
+So the sentiment that “there’s one race, the human race” is basically correct.
+It expresses the true claim that there is one human species and that we all equally bear the image of God.

 The differentiation of humanity into different nations and peoples doesn’t occur until Gen. 11.
 At the Tower of Babel, humanity is united in their rebellion against God.
-As punishment, God scatters the peoples and confuses their languages.
+In judgement, God scatters the peoples and confuses their languages.
 According to the Bible, this is the origin of the different ethnicities and nations.
+That doesn’t mean that the existence of different ethnicities or different nations is sinful; it only means that it’s not essential to being human.

 After Gen. 11, the Bible does indeed recognize groups like families, clans, tribes, and nations.
 But it never categorizes people according to their skin color or puts people into massive buckets like “Black” or “White” or “Asian.”
 Racial labels like “Black” “White” and “Asian” were not invented until the 17th century, when modern racial categories were wickedly used to justify chattel slavery.